 1. The GWF uses real wrestlers ONLY.
 We do not accept created wrestlers at all.

-3. Four (4) characters is the absolute maximum any one roleplayer can control at one time.
+3. We will allow you to be as many characters as you can handle but if we see you can't keep up with all of them we will talk to you and give you suggestions on what to do.
+Four (4) characters is the absolute maximum any one roleplayer can control at one time.
 However, these four cannot all be active wrestlers.
 At any one time, a person can control up to three (3) male characters and one (1) female character.
 The maximum amount allowed, including managers, is four (4).

 4. If you have a manager on the roster and are not using them, you are expected to inform the Administration in order to remove him from the roster.
 If you are found not using a listed manager, further action will be taken.
 It could be as simple as removing the manager, or removing all characters, depending on your standing in the league.
 Also if you have a manager that is a popular wrestler that somebody wants you will lose that person as your manager.

 5. Each wrestler one roleplayer controls falls under the same rules as far as roleplaying.
 If one character is active, and another is not, the inactive could end up on "The List" or be removed from the roster.
 If you have two wrestlers, and one is on the List, but you are actively roleplaying with the other, you should be able to bring the other off the list unless a special arrangement has been made with the Administration.
 If this continues, unless such an arrangement has been made, you could be barred to only controlling one wrestler at a time, until it is proven that you can handle two wrestlers.

 6. The GWF Staff reserves the right to remove you from the roster without warning.

 7. The GWF Staff reserves the right to change these rules at any time as well as enforce any "unwritten" rules.